kendru/learn-cljs/content/section-3/lesson-16-grokking-collections.md

 Similarly, if we take the `first` of a map, we will get some map entry as a `[key, value]` pair, and if we take the `rest`, we will get a sequence of such pairs.
-Knowing about this behaviour will help us in the next lesson when we discuss the common functions used to operate on sequences.
+Knowing about this behavior will help us in the next lesson when we discuss the common functions used to operate on sequences.

 ```clojure